-If Elizabeth Gilbert’s Eat Pray Love changed your life, you’ll want to check out this top rated ⇒ Bali Eat Pray Love tour.
+If Elizabeth Gilbert’s Eat Pray Love changed your life, you’ll want to check out this top-rated ⇒ Reserve your Bali Eat Pray Love tour here.

 The Sacred Monkey Forest Sanctuary in Ubud is a highlight of our day.
 The cost of entry was nominal and worth it.
-The wild monkeys are seemingly everywhere.
+Wild monkeys are seemingly everywhere.
 Many visitors let them climb on their shoulders for photos.
-We are a bit more cautious around wild animals, especially knowing that these monkeys do sometimes bite visitors.
+We are a bit more cautious around wild animals, especially knowing these monkeys sometimes bite visitors.

-Once the official residence of the royal family, today the historic Puri Saren Agung is a place to enjoy in daytime or, listen to music in the evening.
+Once the official residence of the royal family, today, the historic Puri Saren Agung is a place to enjoy in the daytime or listen to music in the evening.
 It’s free to enter and located near the market.